-Addressing Sedimentation in the Morro Bay Watershed Agency ' Effectiveness Analysis Functions/ Specific: the state of the second Program SWRCB/ Successful Aspects: RWQCBs Clear goals, responsibilities and procedures Complementary programs ł Good coordination/cooperation with other state and local agencies Support through statutory authority Support directly authority Support of the public Problems: Insufficient funds Other Comments: • The State Revolving Fund program exhibits difficulties in coordinating and cooperating with other organizations but has sufficient resources to be effective. • The Underground Storage Tank Cleanup Fund program is well-coordinated with local agencies and has sufficient resources.
-Suggestions: 1 • These finance mechanisms would be more effective if coordination internally and with other organizations were improved to clarify funding priorities within watersheds, which would avoid duplication of spending. • The Clean Water Act Grant Fund activities would be more effective by ĺ expediting the process of making the federal funds available to local agencies and organizations.
-DFG/ DFG funding for projects that address sedimentation issues effectively fulfills Wildlife the mandates and mission of the DFG.
-Conservation • Insufficient resources Board SCC Successful Aspects: Clear goals, responsibilities and procedures Complement other programs and priorities Good coordination/cooperation with other organizations Uniqueness of the program Sufficient resources for activities to date Support through statutory authority Support by the public and the Morro Bay Task Force Other Comments: • The SCC has been exemplary in implementing resource management projects in the Morro Bay watershed.
-Its coordination with both government agencies and with public should be used as a model for future projects throughout the watershed.
-The SCC has completed all scheduled activities in the watershed to date • The SCC has completed all scheduled activities in the watershed to date.
-Additional funding is needed for projects that are still deemed necessary to maintain and continue to enhance the area's resources. indifficult and continue to children die area 3 lesources.

-USEPA

-- Clear goals
+Addressing Sedimentation in the Morro Bay Watershed

+Agency Effectiveness Analysis

+Functions/

+Specific:

+Program

+SWRCB/ Successful Aspects:

+RWQCBs Clear goals, responsibilities and procedures

 Complementary programs

+• Good coordination/cooperation with other state and local agencies

+1 Support through statutory authority

+Support of the public

+Problems:

+Insufficient funds

+1 Other Comments:

+• The State Revolving Fund program exhibits difficulties in coordinating and

+cooperating with other organizations but has sufficient resources to be

+effective.

+• The Underground Storage Tank Cleanup Fund program is well-coordinated

+İ with local agencies and has sufficient resources.

+Suggestions:

+• These finance mechanisms would be more effective if coordination internally

+and with other organizations were improved to clarify funding priorities

+within watersheds, which would avoid duplication of spending.

+• The Clean Water Act Grant Fund activities would be more effective by

+expediting the process of making the federal funds available to local agencies

+DEC/ and organizations.

+DFG/ Wildlife DFG funding for projects that address sedimentation issues effectively fulfills the mandates and mission of the DFG.

+Conservation Insufficient resources

+Board Insufficient resources

+SCC Successful Aspects:

+SCC Clear goals, responsibilities and procedures

+1 Complement other programs and priorities

 Good coordination/cooperation with other organizations

-- Uniqueness of the program (no funding duplication)
+Uniqueness of the program

+Sufficient resources for activities to date

+Support through statutory authority

-- Supported by other agencies and the public
+Support by the public and the Morro Bay Task Force

-- Insufficient resources - Lack of statutory authority

-Suggestions:
+Other Comments:

+• The SCC has been exemplary in implementing resource management projects

+in the Morro Bay watershed.
+Its coordination with both government agencies

+} and with public should be used as a model for future projects throughout the

+watershed.

+• The SCC has completed all scheduled activities in the watershed to date.

+1 Additional funding is needed for projects that are still deemed necessary to

+maintain and continue to enhance the area's resources.

-- Make information on available grants more accessible to the public Automate and expedite the grant process.
+USEPA Successful Aspects: Clear goals Complementary programs Good coordination/cooperation with other organizations Uniqueness of the program (no funding duplication) Supported by other agencies and the public Problems: Insufficient resources Lack of statutory authority Suggestions: Make information on available grants more accessible to the public Automate and expedite the grant process.